Book banning in the United States (2021–present)

-According to a survey by PEN America, about 10,000 books were banned from US schools under Republican-led censorship laws in the 2023/2024 academic year, nearly tripling the number for the previous academic year.
-Many of the book titles targeted dealt with BIPOC and LGBTQ issues.
-The book bans are largely the result of laws passed in Republican-led states.
-On January 24, 2025, the Trump Department of Education’s Office for Civil Rights dismissed 11 cases regarding challenged books in schools and eliminated an oversight position for investigating such issues.
-They then issued a press release stating that they had ended what they referred to as "Biden's Book Ban Hoax".
+Legislation-based censorship led to 10,000 books to be banned from schools in the 2023-2024 academic year, according to a survey by PEN America, nearly tripling the number for the previous academic year.
+At the beginning of the second Trump administration, the Department of Education’s Office for Civil Rights dismissed 11 cases regarding challenged books in schools and eliminated an oversight position for investigating such issues, calling book censorship a "hoax".